 Second Contestability Period – In some cases, a second contestability period can actually begin even if you were just one month away from completing the first one.
 For example, a missed premium is the most common reason for this.
 After missing a payment, if the policy is beyond the 30 day grace period, it may need to be reinstated which means the contestability period starts all over again, which is yet another reason why it’s important to stay on top of all payments.

-There we have it, your complete guide to the life insurance contestability period.
-With this information in mind, you should know what to do whether it’s your policy you’re worried about or the policy of a loved one.
+With this information about the incontestability clause in mind, you should know what to do—whether it’s your policy you’re worried about or the policy of a loved one.